pbl0/minecraft-version-tg-bot/ReadMe.md

 - **Date Forked:** 06-09-2024 (dd-mm-yyyy)

-### Changes
+### Changes of the fork

-- It now works as a oneshot instead of constantly running in the background.
+- Adapted to work as a oneshot instead of constantly running in the background.
 - Will store the last checked version in /srv/bot/lastversion.txt so the next time it knows if it needs to announce version changes or not.
-- The message format remains the same.
+- The message format and the general behavior remains the same.

 Setup: